FlineDev/Microya/README.md

 ### Testing

 Microya supports mocking responses in your tests.
-To do that, just initialize a different `ApiProvider` in your tests and specify `.immediate` or `.delay` as the `mockingBehavior` parameter.
+To do that, just initialize a different `ApiProvider` in your tests and specify with a given `delay` and `scheduler` as the `mockingBehavior` parameter.

 Now, instead of making actual calls, Microya will respond with the provided `mockedResponse` computed property in your `Endpoint` type.